Peterpiotr/siguren-documentation/docs/source/installation/controls-installation/connect-ms-control-cabinet.rst

 Control cabinet connection to MS unit
 =====================================

-After mechanical assembly of MotoSuiveur system to hoist is done, electrical connection must be made between MS and control cabinet.
+After mechanical assembly of MotoSuiveur® system to hoist is done, electrical connection must be made between MS and control cabinet.
-Figure below shows general view of typical MotoSuiveur  electrical components that should be connected according specific for the project electrical circuit diagram.
+Figure below shows general view of typical MotoSuiveur®  electrical components that should be connected according specific for the project electrical circuit diagram.

 .. note::
   All electrical connections are to be made according to electrical circuit diagram of the project!

-Electrical connection of the MotoSuiveur panel
+Electrical connection of the MotoSuiveur® panel
 ===============================================

-.. _Electrical connections of MotoSuiveur panel:
+.. _Electrical connections of MotoSuiveur® panel:
 .. figure:: ../../_img/Peter/generalViewConnectionsMS-MSCC.png
 	:figwidth: 465 px
 	:align: center

-	Electrical connection of MotoSuiveur panel
+	Electrical connection of MotoSuiveur® panel

-.. csv-table:: MotoSuiveur System electrical components
+.. csv-table:: MotoSuiveur® System electrical components
    :file: ../../_tables/electrical-connection.csv
    :delim: ;
    :header-rows: 1